Positive surface group representations in PO(p,q): Introduction

-The first result of the paper establishes an additional positivity property of $\T$-positive representations: they are \emph{positively ratioed} in the sense of Martone-Zhang (Definition \ref{d.posrat}).
-This amounts to saying that the restriction of the natural cross ratio on $\Is_k(\R^{p,q})$ to the image of the boundary map induces a positive cross ratio, and implies that that suitable Finsler length functions associated to the representations can be computed as intersection with a geodesic current \cite[Theorem 1.1]{MZ}.
+The first result of the paper establishes an additional positivity property of $\T$-positive representations: they are \emph{positively ratioed} in the sense of Martone--Zhang (\cite[Definition 2.25]{MZ}, see also Definition~\ref{d.posrat}).
+This amounts to saying that the restriction of the natural cross ratio on the set of $k$-dimensional isotropic planes $\Is_k(\R^{p,q})$ to the image of the boundary map induces a positive cross ratio; a $\Theta$-positive boundary map induces boundary maps to the isotropic $k$-planes for $k<p$ through the natural projection $\calF_{p-1}(\R^{p,q})\to \Is_k(\R^{p,q})$.

+\begin{thmA} (Theorem~\ref{thm.pos ratioed}) Let $\r:\G\to\PO(p,q)$ be a $\T$-positive Anosov representation, then $\rho$ is $k$-positively ratioed for all $k< p$. \end{thmA} Being positively ratioed implies that suitable Finsler length functions associated to the representations can be computed as intersections with a geodesic current \cite[Theorem 1.1]{MZ}.
 In turn this has a number of geometric consequences: length shortening under surgery \cite[Corollary 1.3]{MZ}, relations between systole and entropy \cite[Corollary 1.2]{MZ}, as well as domains of discontinuity for the mapping class group action on suitable compactifications \cite[Corollary 1.6]{BIPP0}.